 During the bear market of 2018, when the excitement of profits vanished, and after the hurt of them being wiped away sunk in, I decided to hold, or “HODL” as the meme goes.
 I knew I would have to be patient.
 I had time on my hands.
 So I decided to learn more about what Bitcoin was.
 Lucky I did!
 I was astonished.
 Since then, I have been continuously learning more, and as I learned, everything was making sense, and my conviction increased.
 So did my investment.

 I asked myself, “Was I blindly going down a path without question?”
 Due diligence required that I searched very hard for weaknesses in Bitcoin.
 After 18 months of searching, almost daily, I have not found a satisfactory objection to not aggressively accumulate.

-In this series, I will first explain what Bitcoin is and how it works.
-In subsequent instalments, I will go through the objections and risks that I, and others, have posed.
+I will first explain what Bitcoin is and how it works.
+In other articles, I will go through the objections and risks that I, and others, have posed.
 And I will present the answers I have found to them all, and insights.

 Understanding Bitcoin Is Hard, and Then It’s Not